BMW 3 Series Electric Spied Looking A Lot Like The Regular Model

 The camouflage could be a sign the EV version will be based on the 3 Series facelift.

 The M3 Touring and i4 won’t be the only new additions to the 3 Series / 4 Series lineup as BMW is also working on a 3 Series Sedan without a combustion engine.
 It’s now been spied once again looking a lot like a standard 3 Series equipped with a gasoline or diesel engine, but the lack of an exhaust reveals the prototype’s EV nature.

 The “Electric Test Vehicle” stickers on the front doors further denote the car wasn’t burning any fossil fuel.
+It would appear those beefier side skirts suggest the batteries are underneath the prototype, which should mean practicality won't have to suffer from the switch to ICE to EV power.

 There could be two possible explanations as to why BMW camouflaged the car.
 Scenario A is we’re looking at an early test mule that uses a modified body of a conventionally powered 3 Series.
 Scenario B is the electric sedan will be based on the mid-cycle facelift the 3er will go through in the coming years.
 The plot thickens when you take a closer look at the front and notice those headlights are actually placeholders.